theCLDC/defend-dissent/1-4_cryptographic-hash.md

 ## Cryptographic Hash

-> We recommend that you read [What is encryption?](cryptography.md) and [Modern cryptography](1-2_modern-cryptography.md) before reading this section.
+> We recommend that you read the Chapter on [Modern Cryptography](1-2_modern-cryptography.md) before reading this chapter.

 #### What you'll learn

-1. What a hash function does
+1. What a hash function does.
-1. What a cryptographic hash function does and how it is distinct from an ordinary hash function
+1. What a cryptographic hash function does and how it is distinct from an ordinary hash function.
-1. Some examples of the use of cryptographic hash functions
+1. Some examples of the use of cryptographic hash functions.

 ---